trustyai-explainability/vllm_judge/docs/getting-started/quickstart.md

 # Reuse with different contexts
 result2 = await judge.evaluate(
-    response="Try to add more detail to your explanations.", criteria="Evaluate this feedback for a {grade_level} {subject} student", template_vars={
+    content="Try to add more detail to your explanations.", criteria="Evaluate this feedback for a {grade_level} {subject} student", template_vars={
         "grade_level": "college",